Cypherman1/cypherblock-eos-wiki/How-to-Contribute.md

 git pull https://github.com/Cypherman1/cypherblock-eos master
 ```

-Merge your branches to master, manage any merge conflicts, commit them, push to your fork and create the pull request.
+Merge your branches to master, manage any merge conflicts, commit them, push to your fork and `Create the pull request`.

-## Discussion Etiquette

-In order to keep the conversation clear and transparent, please limit discussion to English and keep things on topic with the issue.
-Be considerate to others and try to be courteous and professional at all times.
+Ensure the changesets you introduced are included.
+Fill in some details about your potential contributions including a meaningful title.
+The Cypherblock core team will be notified about your submission.

+# Thank You!

+Your contributions to open source, large or small, make great projects like this possible.
+Thank you for taking the time to contribute.